Has it happened to you, too?

 - Promote the article on your social channels and your website.
 For example, you can link back to the article in one of your blog posts (if it fits the context).
 Let journalists know about the link and tag them when sharing the article on social media.

 The benefits of HARO are obvious.
 Media mentions and links are great for social proof.
 They will help you get publicity, increase website traffic, build your credibility as an expert, and drive brand awareness.
-In case you decide to work on this strategy from your company’s name, make sure to do a DMARC setup so that your emails are safely sent.

 Final Words on How to Succeed on HARO